fumes/fumes.11ty/src/articles/thailand-election-posters.md

 date: 2011-06-30
 category: photo-journalism
 tags:
   - article
+  - photo-journalism
   - advertising
   - Bangkok
   - city
   - documentary
   - educational
   - Phuket
   - photography
   - report
   - Thailand
   - technology
   - visual
 license: CC_BY
 thumb: thai-elections.jpg
 description: "Fumes is offering a glimpse of the styles and subjects used in campaigns during this general election.
 Fumes attempts to translate the various campaign slogans that reveal candidates platforms and agendas."